reduxjs/redux-toolkit/docs/usage/usage-guide.md

   ]
 }

-// Since our primary key is `idx` and not `id`, pass in an ID selector to return that field instead export const usersAdapter = createEntityAdapter({
+// Since our primary key is `idx` and not `id`,
+// pass in an ID selector to return that field instead export const usersAdapter = createEntityAdapter({
   selectId: user => user.idx
 })
 ```

-### Sorting your entities by a default key
+### Sorting Entities

 `createEntityAdapter` provides a `sortComparer` argument that you can leverage to sort the collection of `ids` in state.
 This can be very useful for when you want to guarantee a sort order and your data doesn't come presorted.